ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 ### Shaping data

-It's important to remember that when a form is submitted, each input's name attribute becomes the key in a key-value pair.
+It's important to remember that when a form is submitted, each input's `name` attribute becomes the key in a key-value pair.
 The value for this key is what the user enters into the form.
-Therefore, it's essential for the name attribute of each input field to match exactly with the corresponding property name in our data schema.
+Therefore, the `name` attribute of each input field needs to match exactly with the corresponding property name in our data schema.

 For example, in our schema, we have a company field defined like this: